ChrstphrHll/npc_gen/students/Rasy Merlara.md

 year: 1
 guild: Alderden
 partyID: 16
+tags:
+- Dwarf
+- Wizard
+- Exploration
+- 1st
+- Alderden
 ---
 # Rasy Merlara
 ---
 ### Description
 - 1st year Dwarf Wizard in Alderden
-- straight brunette hair that's loose around the shoulders, Pale Gray eyes, and Dark Tan skin
+- straight brunette hair that's loose around the shoulders, Pale Brown eyes, and Dark Tan skin
 - Is Reflective and Ungrateful, and has Spiritualism as their ideal

 ### Organizations